Our Energy Group possesses the essential insight and capability needed to support clients with their renewable and

 Our lawyers help clients to secure federal, state, and local permits for various renewable energy projects and to qualify facilities to generate and sell renewable energy credits (RECs).
 We also draft equipment procurement, operations and maintenance (O&M), and power sales agreements.
 Additionally, we assist clients with navigating the utility interconnection process and negotiating PILOTs for renewable energy facilities.
 Finally, we support energy project developers and generators in regulatory proceedings and regulatory matters.

 Represented an institutional lender providing a $22 million construction loan to an affiliated group of borrowers to fund the construction costs associated with the design, procurement, and installation of 26 MW commercial rooftop solar array projects for two Fortune 50 companies to be located on 60 commercial buildings in four states and secured by all assets of the borrowers.
 We advised on respective rights under all contracts with equipment procurement contractors (EPCs), power purchase agreements, renewable energy certificates, agreements relating to federal investment tax credits, interconnection agreements, and maintenance agreements.
 The contemplated refinancing of this transaction involved the placement of permanent senior loan financing from an institutional lender, a tax credit equity investment (in the form of a "partnership flip," which involved the creation of special purpose entities) from an institutional investor, and the associated intercreditor, interparty, and other related third-party issues.

-Represented client in the development of first utility-scale solar generating facility in Connecticut, including representation before the Connecticut Siting Council and the Public Utilities Regulatory Authority (PURA).
+Represented client in the development of the first utility-scale solar generating facility in Connecticut, including representation before the Connecticut Siting Council and the Public Utilities Regulatory Authority (PURA).